 - topical treatments, such as medicated creams and ointments

 - oral medications

-Once a Koebner phenomenon patch appears as a result of one type of injury or cut, it is very likely it will occur again after the same or different injury.
+Once a Koebner phenomenon lesion appears after one particular type of injury or cut, a person may experience it again after another injury, whatever the cause.

-A person who experiences the Koebner phenomenon should take some extra precautions if they find themselves in a situation where the chances of getting a cut or scrape are higher than usual.
+A person who experiences the Koebner phenomenon should take some extra precautions if their work or daily activity puts them at a higher risk of getting a cut or scrape.